claudijo/react-2d-canvas/README.md

 React 2D Canvas makes it easy to create simple 2D canvas games by leveraging on the developer ergonomics that [React](https://reactjs.org/) offers.

-React 2D Canvas is lightweight with focus on drawing 2D shapes, images and text, consequently features such as audio, hit detection and animation are not built in.
-Users of React 2D Canvas are encoraged to incorporate suitable libraries to add auxiliary functionality or roll your their own custom solutions.
+React 2D Canvas is lightweight with focus on efficiently producing 2D drawings.
+Features such as audio, hit detection and animation are not built in.
+Users of React 2D Canvas are encoraged to incorporate suitable libraries to add auxiliary functionality or roll your their own custom solutions as needed.

 ## Table of Content